Sushi Salad: A deconstructed salad

 Sushi Salad with Pickled Ginger

 We love sushi and sashimi.
 We make it at home.
 It is messy.
 It also requires a bit of a learning curb to roll it right.
-Enter, a salad with all the flavor of the traditional “California roll,” with most of the fuss removed!
+This salad is lovely with poached shrimp on top.
+If you are using crab for a protein, you have a salad with all the flavor of traditional “California roll,” with most of the fuss removed!
 This is also great made with sushi-grade raw tuna or salmon, sliced paper thin, or small cubes of pressed tofu that you have marinated in a half-and-half mixture of mirin and rice vinegar.

 Local fish markets carry the Maine or New England crabmeat, even if tucked into their freezer when it is not readily available.
 If you don’t see it, ask for it, or another U.S. or Canadian product.
 Avoid the canned crab that is processed from Indonesia, Thailand, and other Asian countries, and these are not usually sustainably raised, contain preservatives, and they have an unpleasant after taste.

 Local co-ops also have an abundance of wild Atlantic seaweed, so experiment with the different varieties.
 Since you are not making rolls, the sheets are not necessary.
-The sushi rice is widely available at co-ops and some supermarkets, as are the rice vinegar and mirin.
-If you cannot find the mirin, substitute dry sherry.
+The sushi rice is widely available at co-ops and some supermarkets, but you can easily substitute brown rice for a better nutrition profile.
+Rice vinegar and mirin are found at most markets, but if you cannot find the mirin, substitute dry sherry.

-Double this recipe and it is a great salad for a party or to bring to a potluck.
+This is a great salad for a party or to bring to a potluck, and it doubles easily for a big event.

 3 or 4 sheets dried seaweed, or a couple of cups of dried and crumbled